 Legends have it that this is the place where Lord Krishna rested after killing Kansa.
 It makes sense because Kansa Kila is nearby.

-It is the first place we visited after passing through the meshy streets of Mathura.
+It was the first place we visited after passing through the meshy streets of Mathura.
 The calming and soothing Yamuna river flows by the Ghat.
-There are temple bell chimes, hopping monkeys, sages, and devotees coming to perform their religious duties.
+There are temple bell chimes, hopping monkeys, sages, and devotees arriving to perform their religious duties.

 You can take a boat ride and immerse yourself in the holy waters of Yamuna.
 If you want to soak in the peace, we recommend visiting Vishram Ghat early in the morning.